 But then another hard drive fails a few months later, on June 15.
 The entire array crashes.
 Your IT technician might look at the RAID and see that the first drive to fail can be brought back online.
 They might force that hard drive back online.
 The problem is that the controller stopped writing data to that drive several months ago.
 We refer to the first drive to fail in a RAID-5 array as a “stale” drive.

 If the RAID array gets resuscitated like this, it will try to integrate all of the stale data into the array.
-This means that just about all of the data written to the array since the first hard drive failed will be corrupted.
+This means that just about all of the data written to the array since the first hard drive failure will be corrupted.
 A file you haven’t touched since January will be fine.
 Your main Outlook PST that’s seen constant use since March won’t be so lucky.

 This makes RAID data recovery more difficult for our engineers.
 It creates massive amounts of file corruption.
 Repairing the second failed hard drive and using it to reconstruct the array without the stale drive can clear a lot of it up.

 In file corruption data recovery scenarios, we call these types of corruption “soft”.
 File corruption isn’t the problem in and of itself.
 The real problem is usually a much more serious issue.
-Clearing up that issue tends to fix the vast majority of the corruption.
+Clearing up that issue tends to fix the vast majority of the corruption.a

 “Hard corruption” is a different matter for our corrupt file recovery engineers.
 This type of file corruption has a root cause, but addressing the root cause will not undo the corruption.
 The corruption itself has to be addressed.